cdk8s-team/cdk8s/rfc/no-code-synthesis.md

 ### Why are we doing this?

-The motivation for this change is to,
-1. Ease the deployment process for the users by providing them with `helm` as a synthesis format option.
-2. Reduce the churn with synthesizing one-off CDK8s libraries by enabling them to generate manifests by synthesizing libraries hosted on remote package registries.
+The motivation for this change is to reduce the churn with synthesizing one-off CDK8s libraries by enabling them to generate manifests by synthesizing libraries hosted on remote package registries.

 ### Why should we _not_ do this?